MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 # Install a Python custom runtime for SQL Server
 [!INCLUDE [SQL Server 2019 and later](../../includes/applies-to-version/sqlserver2019.md)]

 This article describes how to install a custom runtime for running Python scripts with SQL Server.
-The custom runtime for Python can be used with the following scenarios:
+The custom runtime for Python can be used in the following scenarios:

 + An installation of SQL Server with extensibility framework.